The project proponents are investigating the establishment of a renewables-based hydrogen hub at bp Australia’s Kwinana site in Western Australia.

 In September 2021, it was announced that bp Australia was the recipient of AUD$300,000 in funding under Round 2 of the Western Australian Government Renewable Hydrogen Fund (feasibility study) to support of the feasibility study, which is expected to conclude in the the second quarter of 2022.

-In April 2022, under the 2022 federal election caretaker arrangements, it was announced that bp Australia was recipient of up to AUD$70 million in support of its H2Kwinana hydrogen hub development through the Clean Hydrogen Industrial Hubs Program (Hub Implementation funding stream).
+bp Australia is recipient of up to AUD$70 million in support of its H2Kwinana hydrogen hub development through the Australian Government’s Regional Hydrogen Hubs Program (Hub Implementation funding stream).